Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 		none (including secondary) of algorithms could compress it

-First line of above example says 300th block is accessed at 75.033841sec and the block's state is huge so it is written back to the backing storage.
+First line of above example says 300th block is accessed at 75.033841sec and the woke block's state is huge so it is written back to the woke backing storage.
 It's a debugging feature so anyone shouldn't rely on it to work properly.